lorandszakacs/config/sbt/aggregate-project-template/README.md

       * `java/`
       * `resources/`

-This has the structure of the default `sbt` projects.
-It can be changed globally or on a per project need basis.
+This is the structure that `sbt` projects default to.
+It can be changed globally or on a per project basis.

 All subprojects are defined to have the same source folder structure as `subproject-with-main`, but this won't be reflected until you add the structure yourself or run the `eclipse` task.